munificent/craftinginterpreters/book/hash-tables.md

 This function is the real core of the hash table.
 It's responsible for taking a key and an array of buckets and figuring out which bucket the entry belongs in.
 This function is also where linear probing and collision handling come into play.
-We'll use it both to look up existing entries in the hash table, and to find where to insert new ones.
+We'll use it both to find existing entries in the hash table, and to decide where to insert new ones.

 For all that, there isn't much to it.
 First, we take the key's hash code and map it to the array by taking it modulo the array size.
 That gives us an index into